A Travel Price Comparison for Families, Couples, and Backpackers Tel Aviv vs. Nassau for Vacations, Tours, and Honeymoons

 Pack light because it's going to be pretty steamy in Nassau.
 The climate is essentially identical to southern Florida.
 It is warm and humid all year with the occasional cold snap in the winter.

-For some great organized tour ideas, see The Best Luxury Tours to Israel, and The Best Budget Tours to Israel.
+For some great organized tour ideas, see The Best 10-Day Tours in Israel, and The Best One Week (7-Day) Tours in Israel.

 Which place is cheaper, Nassau or Tel Aviv?